Plan Your Visit

 The tree swings are on your left as you enter the Nature Center from Roberts Drive.
 Swing and spin from the trees to your heart’s content.

 Our friends at Play Me Again Pianos procured “Bennett” for us and our neighbors at the Spruill Center for the Arts spruced him up for our park.
 Come check out this “smile generator” and tickle the ivories as you relax within the natural beauty of our park.

 Learn about the great diversity of plant and animal life in the wetlands without damage to this fragile but hard-working ecosystem.
 You can do all of this without getting your shoes dirty, thanks to hard-working volunteers who created the wetlands boardwalk.

 Head to the treehouse for classes and camps, overnights, birthday parties or just stop by on your way through and enjoy a tree top perspective over the wetlands.

-Our ECO Classroom features a rooftop garden and sprinkler system.
+Our ECO Classroom was made with two repurposed shipping containers and features a rooftop garden and sprinkler system.
 See if you can spot it as you pull into the parking lot!